OpenVPN/openvpn3/test/ssl/README.txt

 On Mac

-  Build with PolarSSL client and server (no ASM crypto algs):
+  Build with PolarSSL client and server (no minicrypto ASM algs for PolarSSL):

     PSSL=1 build proto

-  Build with PolarSSL client and server using 4 concurrent threads (no ASM crypto algs):
+  Build with PolarSSL client and server using 4 concurrent threads (no minicrypto ASM algs for PolarSSL):

     -DN_THREADS=4" PSSL=1 build proto

-  Build with PolarSSL client and OpenSSL server (no ASM crypto algs):
+  Build with PolarSSL client and OpenSSL server (no minicrypto ASM algs for PolarSSL):

     PSSL=1 OSSL=1 OPENSSL_SYS=1 build proto

-  Build with OpenSSL client and server (no ASM crypto algs):
+  Build with OpenSSL client and server:

     OSSL=1 OPENSSL_SYS=1 build proto

+  Build with AppleSSL client and OpenSSL server:

+    SSL_BOTH=1 OPENSSL_SYS=1 build proto

   Build with PolarSSL client and server + minicrypto lib: